NickRPGreen/Metal-Gear-Ghost-Babel-Autosplitter/README.md

-# Metal-Gear-Ghost-Babel-Autosplitter
+# Metal Gear: Ghost Babel Autosplitter
-Autosplitter, layout and splits for running Metal Gear: Ghost Babel (aka Metal Gear Solid Gameboy) on emulator
+Autosplitter, layout and splits for speedrunning Metal Gear: Ghost Babel (aka Metal Gear Solid Gameboy) on emulator

 ## Current Features
 - Works on bgb.exe for the US, JP and EU versions of the game